jrl-umi3218/Eigen3ToPython/README.md

 pt.translation().z() = 1.0 # SyntaxError: can't assign to function call
 pt.translation() = eigen.Vector3d.UnitZ() # SyntaxError: can't assign to function call
 ```

+Instead you might construct a new object with the updated values.

 Installing
 ------